How Long Hearing Aid Batteries Really Last?

 For more technical background on hearing aid batteries, check out this excellent article: Performance analysis of ten brands of batteries for hearing aids.

-For your convenience we have created this table to summarize the the mAh capacity of major hearing aid brands.
-We also searched Amazon to find some of the more reputable sellers who are offering decent pricing.
-The links provided in the table will bring you to the Amazon pages for that specific battery size and brand.
+We searched Amazon to find some of the more reputable sellers who are offering decent pricing on hearing aid batteries.
+The links provided in the table below will bring you to the Amazon pages for that specific battery size and brand.
+Since we sell PowerOne and Rayovac batteries in our hearing aid battery shop — at competitive prices, and with free shipping and no taxes within the United States— we have linked the PowerOne products our our shop.
 If you run across a broken link please let us know so we can update or remove it.

 |Battery Brand||Size 10||Size 312||Size 13||Size 675|